Where to Eat in Sydney: Food Lover’s Guide

 If you would prefer someone else to help you find the best brews, there are lots of brewery and bar tours.
 These are especially good for solo travellers.
 Three I recommend are:

-The Rocks Pub Tour – Visit 4 of the cities oldest pubs on this tour in The Rocks, includes local brews at each stop.
+The Rocks Pub Tour – Visit 4 of the cities oldest pubs on this tour in The Rocks, including local brews at each stop.

 Grains and Grapes – Visit two breweries and an urban winery